JEFF TALBOT

 {

-also available in Large Print (Thorndike/Chivers) editions }
+also available in audio (Books In Motion), Large Print (Thorndike/Chivers) editions }

 Former FBI agent Jeff Talbot thinks he's found a more serene life as an antiques picker.
 But, when the search for a French cabaret set leads Jeff to the Annual Antiques Auction on Michigan's Mackinac Island, rival collectors start turning up dead, and Jeff finds himself polishing his old crime-solving skills.